mak448a/AI-Drawing-Chatbot/README.md

 [![Replit](https://img.shields.io/badge/replit-667881?style=for-the-badge&logo=replit&logoColor=red)](https://replit.com/new/github/mak448a/Stable-Diffusion-Bot)

-Note that there will be no chatbot running on Replit.
+Note that there will be no chatbot when it is running on Replit.

 ![](demo.png)